syncfusion-content/flutter-docs/Flutter/pdf-viewer/lock-unlock-annotations.md

 ## Lock the selected annotation

-To lock the selected annotation, access the selected annotation instance and set the `isLocked` property of the annotation to true.
-The selected annotation instance may be obtained from the onAnnotationSelected callback.
-The following example explains how to lock the selected annotation in a PDF document.
+To lock the selected annotation, access the selected annotation instance and set the `isLocked` property to true.
+The selected annotation instance may be obtained from the `onAnnotationSelected` callback.
+The following example explains locking the selected annotation in a PDF document.

 {% tabs %}
 {% highlight dart %}